 When it occurs in cats, it is usually seen in cat breeds with a ginger, orange or cream coat.
 The exact pathogenesis has not been established, beyond it being heredity.
+We can see this in white, black and orange cats, otherwise known as calico cats.
 In regards to age, they usually appear in younger or older cats.

 Is lentigo in cats contagious?

 No, lentigo is not a contagious disease as it is not caused by any microorganism.
 It is a totally individualized process that only appears according to the genetic inheritance of the feline.